 Involving residents in inspections not only saves time but ensures your property stays in prime condition.
 Assessments should be done more than once a year, but it’s advisable to inspect units regularly throughout the lease.
 Quarterly check-ups give good insight into the unit condition and by having residents conduct periodic inspections you can prevent maintenance issues down the road and address possible issues sooner.

 Changing air filters, smoke detector batteries, and carbon monoxide batteries are essential.
 With resources like RentCheck, you can send a resident a one-off inspection request directly to their smartphone.
-The app will alert them to change the air filter where they’re prompted, take a picture of the old one and the new one, to ensure they changed it.
-The same protocol is followed for smoke detector batteries and exterior inspections.
+The app will alert them to change the air filter and take a picture of the old one and the new one to ensure they changed it.
+The same protocol applies for smoke detector batteries and exterior inspections.

-Your inspection policy and schedule should also be included in the lease agreement.
+You should also make your inspection schedule clear in the lease agreement.
 A landlord can conduct a drive-by examination at any time; however, to enter a resident’s home requires advance notice.
 Always check with your local or state regulations regarding property manager and resident rights.